 Prostate cancer is described as 'localised', 'locally advanced' or 'advanced'.
 It starts with changes in the cells of the prostate.
 The cells form a lump that may eventually be felt in a physical examination.
 Cancer spread is described according to 'TNM stages', standing for primary Tumour, Nodes and Metastasis.
 The T stage tells you the size of the tumour.
 The N stage tells you whether the cancer has spread to the lymph nodes.
 Nodes can be NO (negative) or N1 (positive).
-N1 indicates that the cancer has spread outside the prostate to one or more local lymph nodes.
-The M stage tells you whether the cancer has spread to other areas in the body.
+N1 indicates that the cancer has spread to other areas in the body.
 Metastasis can be MO (negative) or M1 (positive).
-M1 indicates that the cancer has spread to other parts of the body.
+M1 indicates that be MO (negative) or M1 (positive).
+M1 indicates that the body.